jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/blog/submissions.md

   to make changes to that draft, if necessary, without the author's consent or notification.

-* We do not pay for articles accepted for publication on [our blog](https://fluidattacks.com/blog/).
+* We do not offer monetary compensation/benefits for articles accepted for publication on [our blog](https://fluidattacks.com/blog/).